NazirBahadori/nazirbahadori/README.md

 <br>
 </a>

 ## Bio

 <p>
 Salaam, I am Nazir Bahadori an experienced Software Developer & I am currently studying Computer Science at Kardan University, in the Kabul Afghinstan.

-A detailed-oriented, responsible, and committed developer, I have developed, implemented, and tested complex web, mobile and machine learning applications using a variety of programming languages and technologies.
+I'm a willing and specialized web developer in server-side programming with over 4+ years of extensive professional experience.
+Problem solving, processing, optimizing, scalability and user-friendly is my favorite fun on developing.
 I am also a quick learner with strong problem-solving, leadership, management, and communication skills, comfortable working as a team or individually.

 </p>